jenkinsci/pipeline-aws-plugin/README.md

 * Add ability to upload a String to an S3 object by adding `text` option to `s3Upload`
 * Add redirect location option to `s3Upload`
 * Add support for SessionToken when using iamMfaToken #170
-* Add ecrListImages
-* Add ecrDeleteImages
-* Fix instances of TransferManger from aws-sdk were never closed properly
-* Handle `Stopped` status for CodeDeployment deployments

 ## 1.36
 * add `jenkinsStackUpdateStatus` to stack outputs.
 Specifies if stack was modified